Boosting RL-Based Visual Reasoning with Selective Adversarial Entropy Intervention: Experiments

 \subsection{Ablation Studies}

-We conduct ablation studies on Geometry3K with the group size of $n=8$ and report in-domain accuracy.
+We conduct ablation studies on Geometry3K with the group size $n=8$ and report in-domain accuracy.
+We run each experiment three times.

-\textbf{Component Analysis of SaEI.} Our SaEI consists of two main components, i.e., entropy-guided adversarial sampling (EgAS), and token-selective entropy computation (TsEC).
+\textbf{Component analysis of SaEI.} Our SaEI consists of two main components, i.e., entropy-guided adversarial sampling (EgAS), and token-selective entropy computation (TsEC).
 For the experiment with only EgAS, we use all tokens of each sampled response to compute an adversarial objective whose gradient is then back-propagated to the visual input.
 Sampling with adversarial samples enables the policy model to explore a larger response space.
 As shown in Tab.\ref{mainab}, after applying EgAS to vanilla GRPO, the performance is improved by 1.39$\%$ due to the improved policy exploration.
-Moreover, we use TsEC to discard the tokens with the lowest entropy to avoid distorting factual knowledge and those with the highest entropy, which are able to explore.
+Moreover, we use TsEC to discard the tokens with the lowest entropy to avoid distorting factual knowledge and those with the highest entropy, which already provide sufficient exploration.
 The TsEC results in a more substantial improvement over vanilla GRPO, with gains of up to 2.55$\%$.

-\textbf{Comparison with Random Noise.} We compare our SaEI with random noise, which is created by adding multiple-step Gaussian noise to the image, as suggested by NoiseRollout \cite{liu2025noisyrollout}.
-For a fair comparison, we change the adversarial gradient SaEI adds to the image with random noise, while keep other experimental settings the same as SaEI.
+\textbf{Comparison with random noise.} We compare our SaEI with random noise, which is created by adding multiple-step Gaussian noise to the image, as suggested by NoiseRollout \cite{liu2025noisyrollout}.
 As shown in Fig.\ref{random_noise}, 300-step Gaussian noise leads to the best result (53.41$\%$) among experiments with random noise.
 However, its result is 1.61$\%$ lower than SaEI, which demonstrates the superiority of SaEI.
-We can also observe that too weak random noise, i.e., 200-step Gaussian noise can hardly improve the result of GRPO due to it inability to intervene in policy entropy.
+We can also observe that too weak random noise, i.e., 200-step Gaussian noise can hardly improve the result of GRPO due to its inability to intervene in policy entropy.
 However, too strong random noise, i.e., 500-step Gaussian noise leads to an accuracy drop up to 2.75$\%$.
 The reason is that too strong random noise distorts the distribution of original images too much as shown in Fig.\ref{images} (c), thus impeding the learning from original images.
-In contrast, our SaEI can effectively intervene in policy entropy without distorting original image too much, as shown in Fig.\ref{images} (b).
+In contrast, our SaEI can effectively intervene in policy entropy without substantially distorting the original image, as shown in Fig.\ref{images} (b).
 The inefficiency of random noise comes from lacking explicit relation with policy entropy.
 In contrast, our SaEI directly links policy entropy and the model input through adversarial attack.